Founders: Candace Murray, Caleb Cooper, Scott Herlihy, Sean Frye, Ian Guthrie

 True appreciation that soccer is without a doubt ‘the world’s game’ began while venturing through Central America in search of waves to quench thirst for surf.
 Surfing trips often take you down unpaved roads to remote areas of untouched coastlines.
 Through these kinds of travel experiences we came across people living in environments incomparable to even the poorest conditions in the United States.
 Traveling outside of the U.S. is eye opening, invigorating and transformative in many different ways.

 The band Modest Mouse reminds us “In the places you go, you’ll see the places you’re from.”
 Within the places we visited we saw soccer everywhere we looked.
 There were people playing soccer at every turn.
 Most were not playing on fields with traditional green grass.
 Instead we saw small pitches wherever space allowed, in narrow alleyways, on the beach and in the street.
 We saw that the game could be played at any given moment in any amount of space.
 Makeshift soccer goals fashioned from tree branches or garbage cans created an automatic pitch.
-It wasn’t uncommon to see kids playing barefoot with a home- made ball or kicking a ball of trash to master their foot skills.
+It wasn’t uncommon to see kids playing barefoot with a home-made ball to master their foot skills.

 We always packed soccer balls into our luggage bags for the random pick-up games.
 You learn quickly that if you have a soccer ball at your feet, no matter where you are in the world you will automatically have friends.
 Pulling a ball out of your backpack can literally bring out an entire village.
 And it can cause chaos if you’re not careful!